99designs/gqlgen/docs/content/config.md

 struct_tag: json

 # Instead of listing out every model like below, you can automatically bind to any matching types
-# within the given path.
+# within the given path by using `model: User` or `model: models.User`.
 EXPERIMENTAL in v0.9.1
 autobind:
  - github.com/my/app/models